near/docs/docs/2.develop/3.contracts/anatomy/anatomy.md

 the `init` function is used to define the `beneficiary` variable.

 :::warning
 In Assemblyscript there is no `init` method.
-You can create one yourself, as in the example above, but be mindfull that, as any other method, it could be called multiple times the `init` function.
+You can create one yourself, as in the example above, but be mindful that, as any other method, it could be called multiple times the `init` function.
 You can force the function to work only once by adding the following code:

 ```ts
   const initialized: bool = storage.getPrimitive<bool>('initialized', false)